Our 5th Annual Through-The-Winter Beekeeping Course Starts Nov 1st. Check The Early Bee Deal. Click Here For Details.

 The reason to add boxes is rather straightforward, namely to ensure bees have the space they need for brood and honey.
 But there's another important consideration, which is the threat of swarming.
 When bees feel they have too little space they will plan to swarm.
 If you leave it too late, they will be past the point of no return and you can't prevent the swarming occurring.

+The key is to keep a close eye on how many frames your bees have used in each box.
+The bees will create drawn comb "out and up" in a Langstroth.
 This means they will start in the (only) box, using frames near the center of the box.
 The queen will then lay in the next frames away from the center and so on until the frames are all used.

 As ever, there will be debate as to how many frames with drawn comb should be evident before a box is added.
 We've seen suggestions as low as 5 frames and as high as 8 (the latter seems too late, to us).
 Around 6-7 is a nice balance and what many beekeepers will use.

 A common question from new beekeepers is "Why not just start with all the boxes already installed?".
-The reason to avoid this is that too much space can also be a problem for bees.
+The reason to that too much space can also be a problem for bees.
 They need to stay warm and, depending on the location, even a summer evening can see temperatures drop significantly.

 With an appropriately-sized hive, the bees can keep their living quarters warm and cozy!
 But with lots of empty space that creates a real - and unnecessary - challenge.
 So the best approach is to add boxes only when needed.

 As your initial colony grows from its first box, there comes the question of how many boxes you should dedicate to brood.
 With the use of a queen excluder it is possible to restrict the queen to a single box and there is a school of thought, among some beekeepers, that the benefits of this are worthwhile.